Content

 With instant browsing, experiences come lower bounce rates and increased user retention – vital metrics for the success of your online platform.
 Thus underscoring the strategic value of integrating the Speculation Rules API.

-How Does Speculation Rules API Work?
+How does Speculation Rules API work?

 Google's Speculation Rules API is designed to target document URLs rather than specific resource files.
 The Speculation Rules API introduces a more expressive and configurable syntax for specifying which documents should be prefetched or prerendered.

-, developers can articulate rules for both prerendering and prefetching.
+With a structure defined in JSON format within a script type="speculationrules", developers can articulate rules for both prerendering and prefetching.
 This enhanced flexibility allows for fine-tuning speculative loading.

 Recently, Google announced a new enhancement to the Speculation Rules API in Chrome 121, which now provides the option for automatic link finding.